nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Appointments matching at least one keyword will be returned (i.e. `OR` search). e.g. `Meeting Here` will return `Meeting There`, `Meeting Now`
 * If `by/person` is included, the appointments will be matched based on the person name.
+* If `by/name` is included, the appointments will be matched based on the appointment name.
+* If neither `by/name` nor `by/person` are specified, the appointments will to default to match based on the appointment name.

 Example:
 * `findappt Meeting` Lists all appointments with name that contains `Meeting`.